 - The CBE centre uploads the results to the CBE system and these will be transferred to your records with ACCA within 72 hours.

-To find a CBE centre near you, please see the 'Related Documents' section of this page.
+To find a CBE centre near you, please see the CBE centre list on the right-hand section of this page.

 For more information about computer-based exams, please refer to the following pages: